-If you are trying to rank on page one for a difficult keyword, it can take time.
+It can take time if you are trying to rank on page one for a difficult keyword.
 And this can depend on your budget.

 According to Ahrefs, it’s more straightforward to rank if your domain is at least a year old.
 But we have seen newer sites rank depending on the factors above,

-One thing we can say with certainty is that ongoing SEO has a compound effect.
+We can say with certainty that ongoing SEO has a compound effect.
 Eventually, you will see exponential changes to your website’s traffic.

-Now you have read our brief explanation of SEO and how it can help your business.
+Now you have read our brief SEO explanation and how it can help your business.
 Let’s just go over what we covered.